Where to See the Apollo Command Modules (Updated for 2023)

 - Location: Cosmosphere, Hutchinson, Kansas

 After Apollo 11, the Apollo 13 mission is the most well-known of the Apollo missions.
 Due to a critical hardware failure in the oxygen tank, Apollo 13 did not reach the surface of the moon; instead, the lunar landing was aborted in favor of a short journey to try and safely return the three astronauts to earth.
-Astronauts Jim Lovell (also Apollo 8), Jack Swigert, and Fred Haise got to know their Command Module, “Odyssey,” very well during their five-day voyage.
+Astronauts Jim Lovell (also Apollo 8), Jack Swigert, and Fred Haise had to abandon their damaged Command Module, “Odyssey,” during their five-day voyage, spending the majority of the time in their Lunar Module “Aquarius” instead.

 Today, you can see the Apollo 13 Command Module on display at the Cosmosphere in Hutchinson, Kansas.
 “Odyssey” is located in the Apollo Gallery of the Hall of Space.
 You can also see a night sky show at the Justice Planetarium or watch a space movie at the Carey Digital Dome Theater.